Sino-African relations

-Sino-African relations or Afro-Chinese relations are the historical, political, economic, military, social, and cultural connection between mainland China and the African continent.
+Sino–African relations, also referred to as Africa–China relations or Afro–Chinese relations, are the historical, political, economic, military, social, and cultural connections between China and the African continent.

 Little is known about ancient relations between China and Africa, though there is some evidence of early trade connections.
 Highlights of medieval contacts include the 14th-century journey of Moroccan scholar Ibn Battuta, the 14th-century visit of Somali scholar and explorer Sa'id of Mogadishu and the 15th-century Ming dynasty voyages of Chinese admiral Zheng He.

 Modern political and economic relations between mainland China and the African continent commenced in the era of Mao Zedong, following the victory of the Chinese Communist Party (CCP) in the Chinese Civil War.
 At the turn of the 21st century, the modern state of the People's Republic of China (PRC) built increasingly strong economic ties with Africa.
 In 2013, it was estimated that one million Chinese citizens were residing in Africa.
-Additionally, it has been estimated that 200,000 Africans were working in China, in 2017.
+Additionally, Howard French estimated that two million Africans were working in China in 2017.